b-rodrigues/my_lox/readme.md

 ## Hacking on it

 Inside the Nix shell:
-- Build: dune build
+- Build: `dune build`
-- Run REPL: dune exec lox
+- Run REPL: `dune exec lox`
-- Run a file: dune exec lox -- examples/hello.lox
+- Run a file: `dune exec lox -- examples/hello.lox`

 Modifying the interpreter:
 - Add language features by extending:
-  - ast.ml (add node types)
+  - `ast.ml` (add node types)
-  - parser.ml (recognize new syntax)
+  - `parser.ml` (recognize new syntax)
-  - resolver.ml (track scope rules / distances)
+  - `resolver.ml` (track scope rules / distances)
-  - interpreter.ml (evaluate new nodes)
+  - `interpreter.ml` (evaluate new nodes)
-- Add or change native functions in src/builtins.ml.
-Register new natives in Builtins.register_all.
+- Add or change native functions in `src/builtins.ml`.
+Register new natives in `Builtins.register_all`.

 Troubleshooting:
-- Resolver errors happen before execution and will reference a line number in your source.
+- Resolver errors happen before execution and reference a line number in your source.
 - If you see “Undefined variable 'x'.” at runtime, it’s typically a genuine runtime lookup (e.g., referencing an undeclared global or after its scope ended).

 ## Roadmap ideas

 - Arrays and maps (with indexing and literals)
-- Proper keyword/named arguments in the language syntax
+- Default parameter values and better diagnostics for missing named parameters
-- break/continue for loops
+- `break`/`continue` for loops
 - Modules/imports
 - More built-ins (math, io, time, data utilities)
 - Classes/this/super (Crafting Interpreters OOP chapter)

 ## License

-EUPL v 1.2.
+TBD.